AntonioSilvaVaz/AntonioSilvaVaz/README.md

 Full Stack Developer
 --------------------

-Two years ago, I started programming (in Python), and after a few months of only studying that language, I decided to learn other languages, which led me to web development, and I have been constantly improving since then.
+I am an experienced software developer primarily focused on JavaScript and other web technologies.

 * 🌍  I'm based in Portugal 🇵🇹
 * ✉️  You can contact me at [antonioaugustosilvavaz@gmail.com](mailto:antonioaugustosilvavaz@gmail.com)